mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Aegadh B737ADC-B Aegadh was the capital of the old Khouktae Empire before it was absorbed into the Gvurrdon Pact, which in turn collapsed around –2300.
 For over 3,000 years, the leadership on Aegadh frequently changed until the Church of the Chosen Ones (see page 35) founded a community here in 986 and established control of the planet.
 The Church has remained the ruling power despite numerous attempts to push them out of power by other factions.

 Due to the government’s power, Aegadh has become the primary branch of the Church of the Chosen Ones.
-The capital city, Errgkhourrraegh, is located 20 kilometres from the starport and is home to the Museum of the Supremacy of Vargr Culture.
+The capital city, Errgkhourrraegh, is located 20 kilometers from the starport and is home to the Museum of the Supremacy of Vargr Culture.
 The museum is well known amongst the Church’s followers and illustrates the history of the Church and the Vargr race
 (as perceived by the Church of the Chosen Ones).
 Anyone is welcome to visit the museum – it is free to enter but a donation is expected.

 Situated near the museum is a large temple and gardens; these facilities are collectively known as the Church District.
 This is a